datastax/nodejs-driver/doc/features/tuning-policies/README.md

     - When the contacted host replies with an error, such as `overloaded`, `isBootstrapping`, `serverError`, etc. In this case, the error is instance of `ResponseError`

-A default and base retry policy is included.
+A default and base retry policy is included, along with `IdempotenceAwareRetryPolicy` that considers.

+The [operation info][OperationInfo], passed as a parameter to the retry policy methods, exposes the `query` and query `options` as properties.

 [generators]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator
+[OperationInfo]: /api/module.policies/module.retry/type.OperationInfo/